Introducing shared planning and recording from year 7

 Programmes at the high school had traditionally focused on technological practice and skill development, with each specialist area operating independently.

-But Kathleen had previous experience in planning collectively and wanted to establish this at the centre.
+But Kathleen Hepburn, Head of Technology Faculty, had previous experience in planning collectively and wanted to establish this at the centre.

-Christine wanted to work with the high school technology faculty to ensure cohesion across their programmes.
+Technology teacher, Christine Elder, wanted to work with the high school technology faculty to ensure cohesion across their programmes.